 Cohoat and O’Neal Management Corp. know full well the golf course is a gem, but also realize how important it is to provide the customer with a tremendous experience.
 Thus began the slogan…”experience the difference”.
 Your experience begins from the moment you drop your bag off, right through the 19th hole.
 Our staff will ensure you receive world class service and an experience you will never forget.

-Every feature of the elegant 15,000-square foot clubhouse, designed to reflect the 1830’s style of Conner Prairie, whispers “class,” from the sturdy oak lockers to the window-walled and high ceilings of The Covered Wagon.
+Every feature of the elegant 15,000-square foot clubhouse, designed to reflect the 1830’s style of Conner Prairie, whispers “class,” from the sturdy oak lockers to the high ceilings of Big Lug on The Prairie.

-Under the guidance of superintendent, Randy Adcock and Cohoat and O’Neal Management Corp, course conditioning at Prairie View is always immaculate.
+Under the guidance of our Director of Grounds, Randy Adcock and Cohoat and O’Neal Management Corp, course conditioning at Prairie View is always immaculate.
 Even when the course had been open less than six months, it was deemed suitable as a U.S. Open qualifying site.
-Prairie View has hosted the 2001 Indiana State Amateur, the 2008 Indiana State Open and the Indiana State Amateur in 2012 and will host the Mid-American Conference Championship in May of 2014 and the Indiana PGA Professionals Championship in August of 2014.
-It will be the host site of the Indiana Open in 2018.
-It is also the host site for the IHSAA Boys and Girls State Championship from 2015-2024.
+Prairie View has hosted the 2001 Indiana State Amateur, the 2008 & 2018 Indiana State Open, Indiana State Amateur in 2012, the Mid-American Conference Championship and Indiana PGA Professionals Championship in 2014, and we will be the host site of the Indiana PGA Professionals Championship in August of 2019.
+Prairie View is also the host site for the IHSAA Boys and Girls State Championship since 2015, and our partnership with the IHSAA will continue through 2024.

 Prairie View Golf Club Founder: Jim Ackerman, Brian Nicholoff and family.
 We thank them for their passion and love of the game!